-What it lacks in sharpness, it makes up for in just how affordable this lens is (check the latest price here), and its lightweight and compact design.
+What it lacks in sharpness, it makes up for in just how affordable this lens is, and its lightweight and compact design.

-The build quality on the Sony 35mm f/1.8 is pretty good, although it does feel a like a mostly plastic design.
+The build quality on the Sony 35mm f/1.8 is pretty good, although it does feel like a mostly plastic design.
 Still, I’ve dropped min a few times and it’s still going strong!

 Focal Length: 50mm (equivalent to 75mm)